friendliai/periflow-cli/README.md

 ## Installation

 You can simply install the package using `pip`.
+Python version >= 3.8 is required.

 ```sh
 pip install periflow-cli